blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 In the proposed [Versioning RFC](./0408-versioning-types.md) for the type system, having `{ "additionalProperties": false }` for all schemas is an assumption made for determining type compatibility, which means that any supertype will not validate against a subtype that adds properties if it receives all properties of a subtype instance.
 For example, if we supply the `Employee` instance from above to a `Person`, it will receive properties that are considered `additionalProperties` (the `Occupation` property is not present on `Person`).

-The assumption that we can select/project parts of a subtype that make up a supertype is essential for keeping strictness in JSON Schemas, but breaks when validating `{ "additionalProperties": false }` for subtypes.
+The assumption that we can select/project parts of a subtype that make up a supertype is essential for keeping strictness in JSON Schemas.

-Unfortunately, specifying `{ "unevaluatedProperties": false }` does not behave as expected when composing types together in JSON Schema either, which means we will have to redefine how `{ "additionalProperties": true }` or `{ "unevaluatedProperties": false }` behaves within our type extension system to make supertypes keep strictness while allowing composition.
+And unfortunately, specifying `{ "unevaluatedProperties": false }` does not behave as expected when composing types together in JSON Schema either, which means we will have to redefine how `{ "additionalProperties": true }` or `{ "unevaluatedProperties": false }` behaves within our type extension system to make supertypes keep strictness while allowing composition.

 Concrete examples of how JSON Schema breaks with these validation constraints are shown in the [Reference-level explanation](#additional-properties-on-types-1)